sasikumar-sugumar/sasikumar-sugumar.github.io/README.md

 This is the code for the [Sasikumar Sugumar Home Page](http://sasikumarsugumar.io).

-This is my home page based on [Gokhan Karabulut Home Page](http://gokhanettin.github.io).
+This is my home page based on [Sasikumar Sugumar Home Page](http://sasikumar-sugumar.github.io).
 Check out [Migrating from Blogger to GitHub Pages and launching the new ybrikman.com](http://www.ybrikman.com/writing/2015/04/20/migrating-from-blogger-to-github-pages/) for background info.